joeynimu/refunite-search-app-prototype/README.md

 ##Emulating and Testing in Mobile Devices; Android/IOS

-The App is made using html5 and javascript and it should work on android and IOS.
+The App is made using html5 and javascript and it should work on Android and IOS.

 To test this, [install ripple emulator on chrome](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc?hl=en)